fpirri/gothings-raspi-install/README.md

 ----

 * a raspberry P1-B+ or PI Zero W board
-    * the procedure may work for all Raspberry boards
+    * the procedure may work for other Raspberry board models
     * anyway, it is tested on P1B+ and Zero W boards only
 * an sd-card to store the raspbian OS
 * an internet connection (you will download several big files)